-These plants border your pond, from right beside to it to farther out.
-Plant them where you’ll like them best, but don’t forget that their wildlife purpose is to provide cover.
-So don’t space them all too far apart or too far away from your pond.
+These plants border your pond, from right beside it to farther out.
+Plant them where you’ll like them best, but don’t forget that their wildlife purpose is to provide cover—don’t space them too far apart or too far away from your pond.

 Marginal (emergent) plants have their roots in shallow water, and their shoots are growing above the water.
-Plant them along the margin, where they’ll offer hiding and mating places, surfaces for eggs and critters to cling to, as well as visual appeal.
+Plant them along the margin, where they’ll offer hiding and mating places, surfaces for eggs and critters to cling to, and visual appeal, as well.
 They’re also suitable for a bog garden.